zhenhu9/Linux-Notes/Linux_tmux.md

 tmux basic stucture:

-     server	Each user namespace has only one server. client	Each teminal has many clients.
-     session	Each client has many sessions.
-     window	Each session has many windows, but only one occupys the screen. pane	Each window can split into several panes, working places.
+     server	Each user namespace has only one server. client	Each teminal may have many clients. session	Each client may have many sessions. window	Each session may have many windows, but only one occupys the screen. pane	Each window may have several panes, working places.

 tmux basic commands: